 “Bank Transfer Scams: Liability of the victim’s and fraudster’s banks for push payment fraud”

-Adam Kramer and Alexia Knight of 3 Verulam Buildings
+Adam Kramer QC and Alexia Knight of 3 Verulam Buildings

-Adam Kramer (who will be taking silk in March 2021) will lead a session which will investigate the state of the law on liability in authorised push payment fraud cases, including the modern state of the Quincecare duty (most recently in Phillips v Barclays) and the issue of dishonest assistance and related claims against the fraudster’s bank.
+Adam Kramer QC and Alexia Knight will investigate the state of the law on liability in APP fraud cases, including the modern state of the Quincecare duty (most recently in Phillips v Barclays) and the dishonest assistance and related claims against the fraudster’s bank.